-Now assuming we have the same CSV text file from the previous article when I covered how to work with CSV files using MySQL, we can load it into postgres using the
+Assuming we have the same CSV file from the previous article when I covered how to work with CSV files using MySQL, we can load it into PostgreSQL using the

-copy command.
-This example specifies the column names, and note that the primary key column value is populated automatically.
+This example specifies the column names.
+The primary key ID column is set automatically.

 % cat customers.txt firstname.lastname@example.org,Bob Johnson email@example.com,Jane Doe